-The management system mixes bottomtop-bottom communications up and respectively for alerts and emergency requests.
-Taking into account the information provided by BNPB and BPBDs, Province mobilizes the the relevant departments, which coordinate with their own local agencies.
+The management system mixes bottomup and top-bottom communications respectively for alerts and emergency requests.
+Taking into account the information provided by BNPB and BPBDs.
+Province mobilizes the the relevant departments, which coordinate with their own local agencies.
 Following the local participation principle, villages and hamlets play a leading role in transmitting information about their basic needs.
 They also distribute the resources provided by upper levels.
 According to our surveys, the Regency level plays a major role in summarising the needs and financing the help in all villages of a same affected area.